Nebras-project/nebras-dashboard/docs/phase-1-foundation.md

 ## Overview
 Setup core infrastructure and base configuration for the Nebras Dashboard.

-## Status: ✅ 95% Complete - Layout Components Done!
+## Status: ✅ 100% Complete - Phase 1 Finished!

 ---